Smart Start @ GSU: Get Started and Get Ahead

 How much does Smart Start cost?

 There is no tuition or course fee associated with the mathematics and English Smart Start program.
-The required Mastering College course is one credit hour that is a part of the student’s fall semester registration; so, there is a cost associated with that course.
-There will be expenses related to the purchase of books, supplies and daily costs for dining on campus.
+There may be expenses related to the purchase of books, supplies and daily costs for dining on campus.

 Can I live in Prairie Place (GSUs Residence Hall) during Smart Start?